johnpolacek/hello-next-app/README.md

 ### Firebase

 First, you will need to create a new Firebase account at [firebase.google.com](https://firebase.google.com/) then create a project at the Firebase console.
+Under the General Settings, give your app a Public-facing name.

 Get your account credentials from the Firebase console at Project settings > Service accounts, where you can click on Generate new private key and download the credentials as a json file.
 It will contain keys such as project_id, client_email and client_id.
 Set them as environment variables in the .env file at the root of this project.

+We will also need to set up the Authentication settings for our app.
+In the Firebase console, go to the Authentication section for your app.
+Under Sign-in providers, enable 'Email/Password' and Email link (passwordless login).

+Next, add a new Web App to your project.

 Set the environment variables SESSION_SECRET_CURRENT and SESSION_SECRET_PREVIOUS in the .env file.
 These are used by cookie-session.